 Part of living a healthy lifestyle includes a focus on oral health.
 We only get one set of permanent teeth, so preventing cavities and gingivitis is critical.

 Let’s examine both gingivitis and gum disease to clear up some common misconceptions in the process.

-According to the American Dental Association’s (ADA) Mouth Healthy site, gum disease is caused by the bacterial plaque that builds on the surface of your teeth and gums, and occurs when the gum tissues around the teeth become infected.
+According to the American Dental Association’s (ADA) Mouth Healthy site, gum disease is caused by the bacterial plaque that builds on the surface of your teeth and gums and occurs when the gum tissues around the teeth become infected.
 This infection of the gums is referred to as gingivitis.
-But because mouth or tooth pain isn’t a symptom, it can be extremely difficult to detect.
+But because mouth or tooth pain isn’t always a symptom, it can be difficult to detect on your own.

 Also known as periodontal disease, advanced gum disease can get worse if neglected, leading to periodontitis.
 This condition can make the gums recede, cause dentures to stop fitting and even loosen permanent teeth.

 Gingivitis, on the other hand, is the very first stage of gum disease.
 Gums that are red, swollen and bleed easily are common indicators.
 If you have any of these symptoms, you should see a dentist.
-If caught early enough, gingivitis can be reversed through a professional dental cleaning and good oral hygiene.
-Using Colgate® Total® Clean Mint toothpaste, for example, treats tender gums while specifically reducing plaque and gingivitis.
+If caught early enough, gingivitis can sometimes be reversed through professional dental cleaning and good oral hygiene.

 Other health issues can increase your risk of gum disease as well.
 These include: